Ministry of Education, Government of India

 - 1Access to 50+ central and state scholarship schemes through a single portal

-- 2Scholarship amounts vary by scheme — from ₹500/month to ₹20,000/year and above
+- 2Scholarship amounts vary by scheme.
+From ₹500/month to ₹20,000/year and above

-- 3One-Time Registration (OTR) gives a 14-digit lifelong Student ID — no re-registration every year
+- 3One-Time Registration (OTR) gives a 14-digit lifelong Student ID.
+No re-registration every year

-- 4Direct Benefit Transfer (DBT) — money goes directly to student's Aadhaar-linked bank account
+- 4Direct Benefit Transfer (DBT).
+Money goes directly to student's Aadhaar-linked bank account

 - 5Minority scholarships, merit scholarships, and disability scholarships all accessible